Red Orchestra (espionage): Belgium

 Piepe interrogated Rita Arnould, about the forger's room at Rue des Atrébates.
 Giering turned to Rita Arnould as the new lead in the investigation and she identified the Abwehr informer and Jewish forger Abraham Rajchmann.
 It was Rajchmann who forged identity documents in the secret room of 101 Rue des Atrébates.
 Rajchmann in turn betrayed Soviet agent Konstantin Jeffremov who was arrested on 22 July 1942 in Brussels, while attempting to obtain forged identity documents for himself.
 Jeffremov was to be tortured but agreed to cooperate and gave up several important members of the espionage network in Belgium and the Netherlands.
 In the Netherlands, he exposed former Rote Hilfe member and espionage agent Anton Winterink, who was arrested on 26 July 1942 by Piepe.
 Winterink was taken to Brussels, where he confessed after two weeks of interrogation by torture.
-Jeffremov (sources vary) also exposed the Simexco company name to the Abwehr and at the same time exposed the name and the existence of the Trepper espionage network in France.
+Jeffremov (sources vary) also revealed the Simexco company name to the Abwehr and at the same time exposed the name and the existence of the Trepper espionage network in France.
 Eventually Jeffremov began to work for the Sonderkommando in a Funkspiel operation.
 Through Jeffremov, contact was made with Germaine Schneider, a courier, who worked for the group between Brussels and Paris.
-However, Schneider contacted Leopold Trepper, the technical director of a Soviet Red Army Intelligence in western Europe.
+However, Schneider contacted Leopold Trepper, the technical director of Soviet Red Army Intelligence in western Europe.
 Trepper advised Schneider to sever all contact with Jeffremov and move to a hideout in Lyons.
 Giering instead focused on Germaine Schneider's husband Franz Schneider.
 In November 1942, Franz Schneider was interrogated by Giering but as he was not part of the network he was not arrested and managed to inform Trepper that Jeffremov had been arrested.

 Abraham Rajchmann was arrested by Piepe on 2 September 1942 when his usefulness as an informer to the Abwehr was at an end.
 Rajchmann also decided to cooperate with the Abwehr resulting in his betrayal of his mistress, the Comintern member Malvina Gruber, who was arrested on 12 October 1942.
 Gruber immediately decided to cooperate with the Abwehr, in an attempt to avoid intensified interrogation, i.e. torture.
 She admitted the existence of a Soviet agent Anatoly Gurevich and his probable location, as well as exposing several members of the Trepper espionage network in France.